 Fine art must be secured in a way that will accommodate changes in the art itself.
 Most of the time, we hinge artwork from the top so that the art will not buckle as it expands and contracts.
 In all cases, we do our best for invisible and reversible methods, and we discuss all the options with our clients.

-We also mount economical posters to Foam-Core board using a press.
+We also mount economical posters to the Foam-Core board using a press.
 The main benefit of this mounting treatment is to prevent the waving of the poster behind the glass.

 Ultraviolet light is present in nearly all forms of light, including sunlight, incandescent light, fluorescent light, and halogen light.
 UV light exposure causes artwork to fade, yellow, and become fragile.
 Although UV protective products will slow such deterioration, it is still important to hang valuable art away from direct sources of ultraviolet light.